Early valved hornA History of Horn Articles Online

 3. Who designed your website?

-I did all the design from the ground up, and on a design level it is a fairly simple site.
+I did all the design from the ground up, and on a design level Horn Articles Online has remained a fairly simple HTML based site with the hope that horn players anywhere on basically any computer can read it easily.
 Good horn players are a little stubborn; there are a lot of easier things to do than play horn.
 Basically I have taken an attitude that if others can figure out how to build a website I can figure out how to do it too.
 I developed my own initial template which has been tweaked repeatedly since.

-It was similar to today.
-The opening page has pretty much always had a version of an image of an early valved horn and the “next article” header has always been there to aid navigation around (this will probably be removed with coming revisions, however).
+It had a similar look from 1998-2010.
+The opening page had a version of an image of an early valved horn (for many years the one at the beginning of this article) and down in the site the “next article” header has always been there to aid navigation around.
 Memory says that the very first version was on a light gray background, but it was changed to white fairly quickly.

 5. Why did you name your website Horn Articles Online?